Richard-wv/food-price-inflation-analysis/README.md

 ---

 ### Executive Summary
+This project explores global food price inflation using the Monthly Food Price Estimates dataset from Kaggle.
+Our goal was to understand the drivers of food inflation, test hypotheses about volatility and crisis effects, and evaluate the robustness of the data.
+The analysis provides an evidence-based foundation for communicating results through an interactive dashboard in Power BI.

+Key findings:

+A small set of countries face extreme inflation and volatility, often linked to crises.
+Price volatility amplifies inflationary pressures, making markets unstable.

+Data coverage does not bias results, increasing confidence in findings.

 ### Dataset Content

 ### Business Requirements
+The analysis aims to:
+1. Identify **patterns and drivers** of food price inflation.
+2. Test whether **volatility and crises** are associated with higher inflation.
+3. Assess whether **data coverage** biases inflation outcomes.
+4. Provide an **evidence base for stakeholders** via an interactive dashboard.

 ### Hypotheses

 In order to better understand the drivers of food price inflation, we propose the following hypotheses: